chazubo/chazubo/README.md

 i don't mind roleplaying just don't make it weird, i may also be ooc

+you can copy ASPECTS of my ponies (e.g. hair, clothes, face) but not the whole thing

 i like forsaken, phighting, blocktales, roblox in general, and a bunch of other stuff

 no dni i'll just block you if i don't like you